DeepLearnPhysics/Supera/SBND_notes.md

 SBND missing sed_lite time from `AnalyzeSimChannel` function.
 But it's not being set in there ..

-Trying to figure out if `AnalyzeFirstLastStep` fills them
+Trying to figure out if `AnalyzeFirstLastStep` fills them for ICARUS

+SBND missing origTrackID - set to -999 for all parts